Humanitec-DemoOrg/aws-examples/pod-identities/Readme.md

 If you wish to utilize IAM roles for service accounts (IRSA), this repository might help you, however AWS recommends using the new EKS Pod Identities approach.

-For more information the [AWS documentation](https://aws.amazon.com/blogs/aws/amazon-eks-pod-identity-simplifies-iam-permissions-for-applications-on-amazon-eks-clusters/)
+For more information about the EKS Pod Identities seethe [AWS documentation](https://aws.amazon.com/blogs/aws/amazon-eks-pod-identity-simplifies-iam-permissions-for-applications-on-amazon-eks-clusters/)

 Requirements:
 * AWS Credentials with support to create IAM Roles and policies.
-For more information [../humanitec-onboarding-aws-iam-user](../humanitec-onboarding-aws-iam-user)
+For more information see the [AWS IAM Humanitec Onboarding User](../humanitec-onboarding-aws-iam-user)
 * EKS Cluster
     * Kubernetes >=1.24
     * Cluster Access Configuration set to `API` or `API_AND_CONFIG_MAP`